 Graeme is native to the schemes of Scotland.
 He has gone from living a life of chaos to serving in full-time ministry in his home scheme after being trained through 20schemes.
 We want to see the churches in the schemes led by indigenous leaders like Graeme.

 This is a two-year commitment made up of mature Christians and new believers, both international and indigenous.
 Interns are assigned to a church planting team where they receive practical, hands-on experience.
 All interns are enrolled in the Ragged School of Theology.

 The Ragged School of Theology aims to provide Christian ministry training that suits those who learn best practically and actively.
 The Certificate IV in Christian Ministry and Theology is offered in year 1 with Diploma and Advanced Diploma qualifications available in years 2 and 3.

 We need your support

 None of these churches would have been planted or revitalised if not for your support.

 Here’s how you can help further the gospel work in the schemes of Scotland:

-Sign up to receive updates by email twice a month.
-We will share updates and requests for prayer from our churches across Scotland!
+Sign up to receive monthly updates by email.
+We will share updates and requests for prayer from church plants and other areas of 20schemes ministry.

-Our churches desperately need mature Christians to come and make Jesus known.
-Whether short or long-term, is God calling you to serve Him in the schemes of Scotland?
+The schemes desperately need mature Christians to come and make Jesus known.
+Whether short or long-term, is God calling you to serve Him in Scotland?